 Validating Phone Numbers with Regular Expressions

-A lot of beginner level developers find regular expression is difficult.
-Well, actually learning regular expressions is easy.
+A lot of beginner-level developers find Regular Expressions difficult.
+Well, actually, learning regular expressions is easy.
 Using it requires good reasoning and logic.
 It gives great flexibility and power to developers.
 Therefore, Regular Expressions are such an important tool for any developer.

 In the simplest form, the phone number is a 10 digits code without any other characters.